bloominstituteoftechnology/Intro-to-C/README.md

-# Introduction to the C Programming Language
+# Introduction to the C Programming Language - Wladimir Fraga CS10

 Welcome to your first C lab!